ocpi/ocpi/bo_locations_and_evses.md

 | period_end       | [DateTime](terminology.md#datetime) | ?     | End of the scheduled period, if known.                 |
 | status           | [Status](#515-status-enum)           | 1     | Status value during the scheduled period.              |

 Note that the scheduled status is purely informational.
-When the status actually changes, the CPO must push an update to the EVSE's `status` field itself.
+When the status actually changes, the CPO must push an update to the EVSEs `status` field itself.

 ---